oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/business-services/introduction/introduction.md

 This workshop demonstrates how to integrate Oracle Integration (OIC) with Oracle ERP Cloud to automate the creation of invoices using the ERP Cloud adapter.
 In real-world business scenarios, managing invoices efficiently is crucial for maintaining smooth financial operations.
 By leveraging OIC, organizations can streamline this process, reducing manual efforts and minimizing errors.

-In this workshop, we will build an OIC integration flow that receives an invoice and lines data payload in JSON format.
+In this workshop, we will build an OIC integration flow that receives invoice and line data in JSON format.
 The integration flow will:

   - Validate the specified business unit to ensure it exists.
   - Verify the supplier's existence within the ERP system.